SIMEXP/fmriprep-denoise-benchmark/content/research_report/results.md

 ```

-## Level of motion in samples quitified by mean framewise displacement
+## Level of motion in samples quantified by mean framewise displacement

 ```{code-cell}
 :tags: [hide-input, remove-output]